jammsen/docker-the-forest-dedicated-server/README.md

   - If this happens, i reserve the rights to lock the issue or delete the comments, you have been warned!

 ## What you need to run this
-* Basic understanding of Linux and Docker
+* Basic understanding of Docker, Docker Compose, Linux and Networking (Port-Forwarding/NAT)

 ## Getting started
 WARNING: If you dont do Step 1 and 2 your server can/will not save!